fredericvlummens/vgc-graphql/README.md

 ## Add a game copy for Cute Cats Puzzle

+Note: below it is done in two steps, because JSON GraphQL Server does not seem to support nested queries.

 ### Step 1: determine id of Cute Cats Puzzle game

 ```graphql